webolton/sel_project_blog/_posts/2016-04-03-using-jekyll-for-the-digitalsel-blog.md

 {:style='text-align: center;'}

 ### Showing my work
-Early on, I decided that I should blog about everything I did on the reboot of the DigitalSEL project.
+Early on, I decided that I should blog about everything I did on the reboot of the [DigitalSEL](http://digitalsel.org/){:target='_blank'} project.
 A blog will be a good place to document the project’s development and record its successes and challenges.
 I also hope that the blog will be useful to other independent scholars and academics who might be building similar applications.
 Goodness knows, I find other people's blogs incredibly helpful when I am trying to solve programming problems and I would love to return the favor if I can.

 ### So, which platform?
 There are many good options for academics looking for a blogging platform and they all have advantages and disadvantages.
 [Wordpress.com](https://wordpress.com/){:target='_blank'} is easy to use and inexpensive.
 [Wordpress.org](https://wordpress.org/){:target='_blank'} (yeah, they are different) offers more customization and is also easy to use, but is sometimes not as cheap to set up.
 [Squarespace](http://www.squarespace.com/){:target='_blank'} is also a bit more expensive, but their sites are famously good looking are are also easy to use.